-H. In the event there are more overtime assignments than operators on the overtime list, the City retains the right to assign overtime work.
-All such overtime will be assigned in the inverse order of seniority beginning with the junior-most temporary standby operator and then regular operators with bidded runs who are available to fill the entire piece of work.
+24 Η. In the event there are more overtime assignments than operators 25 on the overtime list, the City retains the right to assign overtime All such overtime will be assigned in a full rotation in 26 work.
+27 inverse order of seniority beginning with the junior-most temporary standby operator and then regular operators with bidded runs who 28 29 have not previously been drafted to work assigned overtime in the 30 current rotation, have not worked overtime in the current week 31 (excluding overtime that is built-in to a bid), and are available to fill the entire piece of work or the remainder of the open work.
+Employees whose bid includes built-in overtime are not excused from the drafting requirements of this provision.

-Note: The employee performing the dispatch function will log all overtime call attempts.
-His/her log will be used as the official
+4 Note: The employee performing the dispatch function will log all 5 overtime call attempts.
+His/her log will be used as the official 6 document in resolving disputes over who was or was not called for 7 overtime.
+This log will contain the name of the operator called, the 8 date and time of the call as well as the initials of the person making 9 the call.

-1 document in resolving disputes over who was or was not called for 2 overtime.
-This log will contain the name of the operator called, the 3 date and time of the call as well as the initials of the person making 4 the call.
-5 I. Any operator assigned overtime by Departmental Management, 6 who refuses to perform the work assigned, will be subject to 7 disciplinary action.
-8 J. Managerial employees, other than in emergency situations or for 9 purposes of training or education, shall not be called on to perform 10 bargaining unit functions.
-11 K. Either party may reopen this article once during the life of this 12 agreement with thirty (30) days written notice to the other party.
-13 14.6 There shall be no duplication or pyramiding in the computation of overtime 14 or other premium wages and nothing in this Agreement shall be construed 15 to require the payment of overtime or other premium pay more than once 16 for the same hours worked or to pay overtime or other premium pay where 17 such work can be covered by straight time hours.
-18 14.7 Employees shall not be required to take time off or change their day off on 19 their regular bid assignment in order that payment of overtime may be 20 avoided.
-21 14.8 When an employee in a position eligible for overtime, after departing from 22 his/her regularly scheduled shift, is officially ordered to and does report 23 back to work, he/she shall receive compensation for a minimum of two (2) 24 hours at the applicable rate.
-The minimum time provided herein does not 25 apply if an early call-in period extends into the start of the employee's 26 regular work period.
-If an employee is dispatched to more than one (1) job 27 before the end of the basic two (2) hour period, no extra time will be 28 allowed.
-29 14.9 All overtime shall be authorized by the Department Head or a subordinate, if 30 such authority has been specifically delegated to him/her.
+- 10I.Any operator assigned overtime by Departmental Management,11who refuses to perform the work assigned, will be subject to12disciplinary action. - 13J.Managerial employees, other than in emergency situations or for14purposes of training or education, shall not be called on to perform15bargaining unit functions. - 16K.Either party may reopen this article once during the life of this17agreement with thirty (30) days written notice to the other party.

+1814.6There shall be no duplication or pyramiding in the computation of overtime19or other premium wages and nothing in this Agreement shall be construed20to require the payment of overtime or other premium pay more than once21for the same hours worked or to pay overtime or other premium pay where22such work can be covered by straight time hours.

+- 2314.7Employees shall not be required to take time off or change their day off on24their regular bid assignment in order that payment of overtime may be25avoided. - 26 14.8 When an employee in a position eligible for overtime, after departing from 27 his/her regularly scheduled shift, is officially ordered to and does report 28 back to work, he/she shall receive compensation for a minimum of two (2) 29 hours at the applicable rate.
+The minimum time provided herein does not 30 apply if an early call-in period extends into the start of the employee's 31 regular work period.
+If an employee is dispatched to more than one (1) job

+1 before the end of the basic two (2) hour period, no extra time will be 2 allowed.

-In all instances, employees required to work past a fourteen (14) hour spread shall receive time and a half (11⁄2) overtime pay for all time exceeding the fourteen (14)-hour period starting from the first report time in a twenty-four (24) hour period unless an interval of eight (8) or more hours occurs between assignments.
-Except as provided under Article 5.3, the City does not retain the right to require overtime work in excess of fourteen (14) hours per day within a twenty-four (24) hour period.
+- All overtime shall be authorized by the Department Head or a subordinate, if such authority has been specifically delegated to him/her. - 5 14.10 In all instances, employees required to work past a fourteen (14) hour 6 spread shall receive time and a half (11⁄2) overtime pay for all time 7 exceeding the fourteen (14)-hour period starting from the first report time in 8 a twenty-four (24) hour period unless an interval of eight (8) or more hours 9 occurs between assignments.
+Except as provided under Article 5.3, the 10 City does not retain the right to require overtime work in excess of fourteen 11 (14) hours per day within a twenty-four (24) hour period.

-10 BEREAVEMENT LEAVE
+ARTICLE 15 BEREAVEMENT LEAVE